AdobeDocs/experience-manager-cloud-manager.de-DE/help/release-notes/current.md

 <!-- There are no significant new features or bug fixes in the May Cloud Manager release. -->

-Die Veröffentlichung der nächsten Version ist für Donnerstag, den Freitag, 10.
+Die Veröffentlichung der nächsten Version ist für den 10.
 Juli 2025 geplant.

 <!-- SAVE FOR FUTURE POSSIBLE USE There are no significant new features or bug fixes in the May Cloud Manager release. -->